nih-cfde/c2m2/README.md

 Documents in this repository can be in different states of completion:

-- drafts: these documents are actively being created and are not yet open for comments
+- Drafts: these documents are actively being created and are not yet open for comments
 - RFCs: these documents are in a final draft form, and are undergoing an open comment period via GitHub Issues.
 A full description of the RFC process will be available soon.
 - Final-Versoned: these documents have undergone an RFC process and have been accepted by the consortium.
 They may undergo later rounds of edit and RFC, however this is the most current, accepted version